smartprocure/futil-js/README.md

 A depth first search which visits every node returned by `traverse` recursively.
 Both `pre-order` and `post-order` traversals are supported (and can be mixed freely). `walk` also supports exiting iteration early by returning a truthy value from either the `pre` or `post` functions.
 The returned value is also the return value of `walk`.
 The pre, post, and traversal functions are passed the current node as well as the parent stack (where parents[0] is the direct parent).

 ### transformTree
-`traverse -> iteratee -> tree -> newTree`
+`traverse -> _iteratee -> tree -> newTree`
 Structure preserving pre-order depth first traversal which clones, mutates, and then returns a tree.
-Basically `walk` with a `_.cloneDeep` first (similar to a tree map because it preserves structure).
+Basically `walk` with a `_.cloneDeep` first (similar to a tree map because it preserves structure). `_iteratee` can be any suitable argument to `_.iteratee` https://lodash.com/docs/4.17.5#iteratee

 ### reduceTree
 `traverse -> (accumulator, initialValue, tree) -> x`